Skinners Falls–Milanville Bridge: Early history and construction (1764–1902)

-Private ownership (1902–1920s)
+Private ownership (1902–1923)

 After construction of the Skinners Falls–Milanville Bridge was completed in late 1902, tolls were immediately charged along the one lane structure.
-However, unlike the other two bridges, the Skinners Falls–Milanville Bridge cost $0.22 (1902 USD).
+However, unlike the other two bridges, the Skinners Falls–Milanville Bridge cost $0.22 (1902 USD, equal to $ today).
 A person traveling on foot did not have to pay to cross the structure.
 This decision was different compared to the other bridges, which made it separate.
 Another decision was that ministers were not tolled so they could better serve their communities.
 However, when one minister began to abuse the special privilege, he was charged $0.05 for crossing.
 The tollhouse for collection was in Milanville and was run by the Dexter family.